MicrosoftDocs/sysinternals/sysinternals/downloads/sysmon.md

 A file was deleted.

+### Event ID 27: FileBlockExecutable

+This event is generated when Sysmon detects and blocks the creation of executable files.

 ### Event ID 255: Error

 This event is generated when an error occurred within Sysmon.
 They can